 - Do not wear compression socks in the shower or bath.

-- To keep your socks fresh and free from bacteria, you can opt for antibacterial ones.
-If not, you can also easily wash the socks with soap after every use and make sure they’re completely dry before putting them on again.
+- To keep your socks fresh and free from bacteria, wash the socks with mild soap in cool water after every use and hang them to dry overnight.
+Make sure they’re completely dry before putting them on again.

-It might happen that the very first pair of compression socks that you get does not work out for you.
-If the compression socks do not fit your legs well, you might notice one or more of the following signs and symptoms after you wear them for a few hours.
+Sometimes compression socks don’t fit quite right and can cause difficulties.
+If your compression socks do not fit your legs well, you might experience one or more of the following signs and symptoms after you wear them for a few hours:

 - Tingling sensations